servicetitan/Stl.Fusion.Samples/README.md

-is a small console app designed to show how to implement a simple Fusion API by starting from a toy version of it and gradually transition to its production-ready version that uses EF Core, can be called remotely, and can scale horizontally due to multi-host invalidation.
+is a small console app designed to show how to implement a simple Fusion API by starting from a toy version of it and gradually transition to its production-ready version that uses EF Core, can be called remotely, and scale horizontally relying on multi-host invalidation.

 ["QuickStart: Learn 80% of Fusion by walking through HelloCart sample"](./docs/tutorial/QuickStart.md) is the newest part of [Fusion Tutorial] that covers specifically this sample.
 Check it out!